gauravsaxena1997/mantra-wayfinding/README.md

 -   **Aesthetic Consistency**: All generated images should have a clean, modern, and photorealistic feel.
 -   **Brand Safety**: No logos, brands, celebrities, or sensitive content.
 -   **No Distractions**: The quote and watermark are the only readable text.
+-   **Caption Format**: The final caption must adhere to the standardized multi-line format.

 ### Placement Modes Enum
 To ensure consistency and quality, the AI **must** choose a `quotePlacement` value from the following predefined list.